Roman diocese: Vicars

 The vicarius was a high official appointed by the Emperor and accountable only to him.
 The position was held by equites who were given the rank of perfectissimus (before the egregii and after the eminentissimi).
 Thus, in rank, the vicars were inferior to the governors of the senatorial provinces (the consulares), although they had to exercise political authority over them.
 René Rémond suggests that this paradox was resolved by promoting vicars whose dioceses contained provinces with senatorial governors to the rank of clarissimus, but there is no evidence for this.
 Constantine the Great raised them to the senatorial rank of clarissimus in 324–325.

 Initially, the powers of the vicars were considerable: they controlled and monitored the governors (aside from the proconsuls who governed Asia and Africa), administered the collection of taxes, intervened in military affairs in order to fortify the borders, and judged appeals.
 They were not under the control of the Praetorian Prefect, but only to the Emperor himself.
 Appeals of their legal decisions went straight to the emperor.
 In as much as they were responsible for the integrity of the global diocesan budgets drawn up by the prefectures, they were in 328–329 AD given oversight powers and appeal authority over the Treasury and Crown Estate officials but could not meddle in their routine business.
-The offices of the three regional ministries were located in the same towns or cities: this facilitated the work of the diocesan staffs which w−as to audit and process the huge amounts of fiscal and judicial work from the provincial level before being sent to the prefectures.
+The offices of the three regional ministries were located in the same towns or cities: this facilitated the work of the diocesan staffs which was to audit and process the huge amounts of fiscal and judicial work from the provincial level before being sent to the prefectures.
 He was tasked with regulating and controlling governors; exacting compliance from any officials he had partial or whole authority over in cooperation with the regional officials of the respective jurisdictions; processing huge amounts of judicial and fiscal information before being sent up prefecture.
 The additional authority truly made vicars mini-prefects.
 The position went into decline from the first decades of the 5th century as the emperors switched back to the two tier prefect-governor arrangement rather than the 3 level with the diocese as regional level as fiscal officials for central headquarters became stationed in the provinces and the change over to the great bulk of tax collection in gold simplified the amount of paperwork and transport needs.

 The vicars had no real military role and had no troops under their command, which was a significant novelty compared to the Augustan provincial system.
-The intent was to separate military and civilian power and thus prevent rebellions, civil wars and make the military subject to civilian command.
-They, the prefects and the governors were in control of the logistical support system of the military: provisioning, maintenance, installation planning and construction, funding.
+The intent was to separate military and civilian power, thereby preventing rebellions and civil wars, and making the military subject to civilian command.
+They, the prefects and the governors, were in control of the logistical support system of the military: provisioning, maintenance, installation planning and construction funding.